 Another potential dietary contributor to colic is the mother’s diet while breastfeeding.
 Women who breast feed should stay away from spicy foods, alcohol and tobacco, as well as to avoid eating too much of any one particular food.
 A semi-bland, high-protein diet that excludes dairy is probably best – at least during the first three or four months of breastfeeding.

-If your baby suffers from colic, there are a few things that you can do to help:
+If your baby suffers from colic, there are a few things that you can do to help with Colic Relief:

 - Seek regular chiropractic care, especially during the first four months.